marionmck/My-Coding-Projects/README.md

 #### Installation Instructions

 1. Make sure you have Python installed on your computer.
-2. Download the PyGame library by running the following command:
+2. Download the PyGame library by running the following command: pip install pygame
+3. Download the Keras library by running the following command: pip install keras

+#### Usage Instructions

+1. Download the Jupyter Notebook file provided.
+2. Open the Jupyter Notebook using Jupyter Notebook or JupyterLab.
+3. Run the notebook to train and test the Deep Q-Learning model.
+4. Alternatively, you can use the provided notebook on Google Colab by opening it using Google Colab Notebooks.

+#### Screenshots or Demo

+[Provide screenshots or a link to a demo if available]

 Repository: